faisal244/Portfolio/README.md

 * Created a toggleButton function that shows and hides the 3 top navigation links

 * Created an event listener that listens for clicks to the hamburger button, which shows or hides the 3 top navigation links

+## Note:

+My CV is in the process of being updated, and has not been included yet - so the Download CV button currently doesn't link to any file

 ## Future Features and functionality